Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Miami and its opponents have combined to score more than 61 points in five of nine games this season.
+- Miami's games this season have gone over 61 points five of nine times.

-- In 33.3% of Florida State's games this season (3/9), the teams combined to score more than Saturday's over/under of 61.
+- Florida State has combined with its opponents to score more than 61 points in three of nine games this season.

 - The combined points per game average of the two teams, 61, is equal to Saturday's over/under.